CastelBrando: History

 The Castle's ownership then passed over to the Republic of Venice, which awarded the Castle's fiefdom first to Marin Faliero and then to the condottieri Giovanni Brandolino and Erasmo da Narni, better known as "Gattamelata".
 After the fall of Venetian Republic in 1797, it was passed down through the family of Giovanni Brandolino and became the property of the Brandolini Counts, an ancient family from Forlì.
 In the first half of the 16th century Antonio Maria Brandolini (1476–1522), commissioned skilled engineers to enlarge the central part of the castle in Sansovino style, adding Venetian Gothic double and triple mullioned windows.
 In 1700 the Brandolini family commissioned Ottavio Scotti, architect and Count of Treviso, to design and build an extension to the southern part of the castle.
 Part of these works included the building of a castle chapel, the Church of San Martino.
 The chapel was decorated internally with frescoes painted by Egidio Dall'Oglio (18th century).

 During World War I, the castle was invaded by Imperial Austrian forces and used as a military hospital.
 The Brandolini family abandoned their home and escaped to their Solighetto villa near Pieve di Soligo.
 After 10 years of restoration work, financed by Count Girolamo IV Brandolini (1870–1935), the castle was re-opened as a place of residence in 1929.
 In 1959 the castle was sold by the Brandolini family to the Salesian fathers, who altered its structure to use it as a monastery and as a centre for spiritual studies.
 In 1997 CastelBrando was purchased by Quaternary Investments SpA, who started an expansive renovation program in order to convert it into a hotel and museum.

 Present day

 CastelBrando has now been extensively restored and now houses a 4-star hotel, museum and a theatre.
 Visitors can get up to the castle by funicular railway from the village.

+CastelBrando has several museum exhibits including carriages, weapons, costumes, and musical instruments.

 On 18–20 April 2009 CastelBrando hosted the first ever G8 Agriculture Ministers' Meeting organised by the Italian Minister of Agriculture, Luca Zaia.